TedTschopp/tedt.org/_posts/quotes/2023-4-23-Rabindranath-Tagore-I-am-willing-to-serve-my-count.md

 ---
 quote: I am willing to serve my country, but my worship I reserve for that which is far greater than my country.
-To worship my country as a god is to bring a curse upon it.
 author: Rabindranath Tagore
 source: The Home and the World
 profileID: '0'